PICdew/dspic33f_synth/README.md

 A wavetable synthesizer for the Microchip Corp dsPIC33FJ128GP802 16-bit micro

+This is a Microchip MPLABX project in C.

 This application uses the dsPIC33FJ128GP802 audio DAC to produce audio at 32Ksamples/s.